True Faith Legacy: Helaman

 - "Learn in thy youth to keep the commandments of God, [Alma 37:35].

-To prosper meant not that Helaman would have not trials or hardships, but that through all of them he would be supported.
-To prosper is to be supported through:
+To prosper meant not that Helaman would have no trials or hardships, but that through all of them God would support him.
+Prosperity defined my Alma's sacred oath means support through:

 - Being Lifted Up at the Last Day.

-Alma did not want Helaman to experience the sheer dread and horror associated with being the means of some person falling away from God.
-Alma experienced that.
-He also understood that he was the means of pulling many souls off the covenant path to happiness.
+Alma wanted Helaman to avoid experiencing the sheer dread and horror associated with being the means of some person falling away from God.
+Alma experienced that, having pulled many souls off the covenant path to happiness before converting to Messiah-focused Judaism.

 Alma understood the Plan of Salvation taught to mankind from Adam and Eve up to the moment he spoke to his sons.
-He understood that all people on this Earth followed God at one point to gain admittance to this life, discussed in the article I Lived in Heaven a Long Time ago; So Did You!.
+He understood that all people on this Earth followed God at one point to gain admittance to this life, discussed in:

-Murder is a serious accusation.
-Alma effectively stopped the further progress of the souls of people by his bad behavior, which is spiritual death.
+Murder is a serious accusation!
+Alma effectively stopped the further progress of the souls of people by his behavior, which is spiritual death.
 He could not live in that knowledge.
 He did not want his son to have that experience.

-He loved the peace and forgiveness that followed when God absolved his sins.
+Testify, Alma did of the peace and forgiveness that followed his repentance when God absolved his sins.
 If he would have listened to his own father he would not have experienced such psychological pain.
-The most important lesson Alma wanted to impart during that time with Helaman is to keep the commandments of God and trust in Him.
+The most important lesson Alma wanted to impart during that time with Helaman was to keep the commandments of God and trust in Him.

 Helaman’s job was to preserve the spiritual integrity of the people through teaching and preaching.
 The only way he would fulfill his charge was to be free from the devil’s psychological traps by keeping God’s commandments.
 Alma left never to be heard from again after Helaman took the reins of the church.